markusressel/fan2go/README.md

   port: 9000
 ```

-You can then see the metics on [http://localhost:9000/metrics](http://localhost:9000/metrics).
+You can then see the metics on [http://localhost:9000/metrics](http://localhost:9000/metrics) while the fan2go daemon
+is running.

 # How it works